-- 13. B/Ds are also required to specify in the service contracts that - (a) the wages of the agency workers assigned to work in the procuring B/Ds cannot be less than the stated wages in the bids for the whole duration of the contracts concerned; - (b) the mechanism to monitor compliance with the wage requirement; and - (c) sanctions to be imposed in the case of non-compliance, e.g. to terminate the contract if the contractor is found to have paid wages less than the committed monthly wages of staff and/or made false declaration on the level of wage.
+13. B/Ds are also required to specify in the service contracts -

+- (a) that the wages of the agency workers assigned to work in the procuring B/Ds cannot be less than the stated wages in the bids for the whole duration of the contracts concerned; - (b) the mechanism for monitoring compliance with the wage requirement; and - (c) the sanctions to be imposed in case of non-compliance, e.g. the contract will be terminated if the contractor is found to have paid wages less than the committed monthly wages of staff and/or made false declaration on the level of wage.